 The raw measurement interval is an always-on, never-ending collection of samples since the start or last clearing of the raw measurement interval.
-If the operator does not configure a measurement interval (meas-interval) within the session, the raw measurement interval will be the only one applied.
+If the operator does not configure a measurement interval within the session, the raw measurement interval is the only one applied.
 An example of configuring the measurement interval is as follows: